isw-kudos/kudos-docs/docs/boards/swarm.md

 ### Advanced

-You can also run Kudos Boards with externally hosted mongo database and/or S3 storage.
+You can also run Huddo Boards with externally hosted mongo database and/or S3 storage.
-For assistance with this contact [support@kudosboards.com](mailto:support@kudosboards.com)
+For assistance with this contact [support@huddo.com](mailto:support@huddo.com)

 ---